matteo-moricio/ManifestoAgile/README.md

 ######### Applications outside software development

-Under an Agile Business Management model, agile techniques, practices, principles and values are expressed across four domains.[104]
+Under an Agile Business Management model, agile techniques, practices, principles and values are expressed across four domains.

 1.Integrated customer engagement - to embed customers within any delivery process to share accountability for product/service delivery.
 2.Facilitation-based management - adopting agile management models, like the role of Scrum Master, to facilitate the day-to-day operation of teams.